torczuk/distributed-transaction-queue/Readme.md

 # Distributed transaction - Saga

 ## Problem
-How would you model distributed transaction where steps (transactions) are sequential, and current state depends on before. e.g. you are buying tickets to cinema.
+How would you model distributed transaction where steps (transactions) are sequential, and current state depends on before?

+Example: you are buying tickets to cinema.
 If you select places and next during payment you are run ot of money, booked sits should return to the common pool and be available.

-Bossiness logic responsible for booking sits is handled by different process than payment.
+Bussiness logic responsible for booking sits is handled by different process than payment.
-They are deployed on different hosts, possibly different availability zones.
+Components are deployed on different hosts, possibly different availability zones.
 Saga for the rescue: [link](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf)

 ## Big picture